Crescent Grove Advisors LLC Sells 603 Shares of The Home Depot, Inc. (NYSE:HD)

-Crescent Grove Advisors LLC reduced its position in shares of The Home Depot, Inc. (NYSE:HD – Get Rating) by 34.3% in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The firm owned 1,154 shares of the home improvement retailer’s stock after selling 603 shares during the period.
-Crescent Grove Advisors LLC’s holdings in Home Depot were worth $316,000 at the end of the most recent reporting period.
+Crescent Grove Advisors LLC trimmed its position in The Home Depot, Inc. (NYSE:HD – Get Rating) by 34.3% during the second quarter, according to the company in its most recent 13F filing with the SEC.
+The firm owned 1,154 shares of the home improvement retailer’s stock after selling 603 shares during the quarter.
+Crescent Grove Advisors LLC’s holdings in Home Depot were worth $316,000 as of its most recent SEC filing.

-A number of equities analysts have recently issued reports on HD shares.
-Robert W. Baird increased their price objective on shares of Home Depot from $335.00 to $360.00 and gave the company an “outperform” rating in a research note on Tuesday, August 16th.
-DA Davidson increased their price objective on shares of Home Depot to $334.00 in a research note on Monday, August 22nd.
-Guggenheim increased their price objective on shares of Home Depot from $350.00 to $355.00 and gave the company a “buy” rating in a research note on Wednesday, August 17th.
-MKM Partners started coverage on shares of Home Depot in a research note on Thursday, June 23rd.
-They issued a “neutral” rating and a $285.00 price objective for the company.
-Finally, Evercore ISI dropped their price objective on shares of Home Depot to $360.00 in a research note on Thursday, June 9th.
+Several research analysts have weighed in on HD shares.
+Piper Sandler increased their price target on shares of Home Depot to $327.00 in a report on Monday, August 22nd.
+Truist Financial increased their price target on shares of Home Depot from $375.00 to $399.00 and gave the company a “buy” rating in a report on Wednesday, August 17th.
+JPMorgan Chase & Co. lowered their price target on shares of Home Depot from $335.00 to $311.00 and set an “overweight” rating on the stock in a report on Tuesday, August 9th.
+Robert W. Baird increased their price target on shares of Home Depot from $335.00 to $360.00 and gave the company an “outperform” rating in a report on Tuesday, August 16th.
+Finally, Morgan Stanley increased their target price on shares of Home Depot from $350.00 to $360.00 and gave the stock an “overweight” rating in a research report on Wednesday, August 17th.
 Five analysts have rated the stock with a hold rating and nineteen have given a buy rating to the stock.
-According to MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and an average target price of $365.95.
+According to MarketBeat.com, the company has a consensus rating of “Moderate Buy” and a consensus target price of $365.95.

 Home Depot Stock Performance

-Home Depot (NYSE:HD – Get Rating) last posted its quarterly earnings data on Tuesday, August 16th.
-The home improvement retailer reported $5.05 earnings per share for the quarter, topping the consensus estimate of $4.95 by $0.10.
+Home Depot (NYSE:HD – Get Rating) last posted its quarterly earnings results on Tuesday, August 16th.
+The home improvement retailer reported $5.05 earnings per share (EPS) for the quarter, topping the consensus estimate of $4.95 by $0.10.
 Home Depot had a net margin of 10.88% and a negative return on equity of 3,166.43%.
-The firm had revenue of $43.79 billion during the quarter, compared to analysts’ expectations of $43.33 billion.
-During the same quarter in the previous year, the company posted $4.53 EPS.
-Home Depot’s revenue was up 6.5% on a year-over-year basis.
-Analysts forecast that The Home Depot, Inc. will post 16.64 EPS for the current year.
+The business had revenue of $43.79 billion for the quarter, compared to analyst estimates of $43.33 billion.
+During the same quarter last year, the business posted $4.53 EPS.
+The firm’s revenue for the quarter was up 6.5% on a year-over-year basis.
+As a group, research analysts expect that The Home Depot, Inc. will post 16.64 earnings per share for the current fiscal year.

 Home Depot Dividend Announcement

-The business also recently disclosed a quarterly dividend, which was paid on Thursday, September 15th.
-Investors of record on Thursday, September 1st were given a $1.90 dividend.
-This represents a $7.60 annualized dividend and a yield of 2.75%.
+The business also recently announced a quarterly dividend, which was paid on Thursday, September 15th.
+Shareholders of record on Thursday, September 1st were given a $1.90 dividend.
 The ex-dividend date was Wednesday, August 31st.
-Home Depot’s dividend payout ratio (DPR) is presently 46.71%.
+This represents a $7.60 dividend on an annualized basis and a yield of 2.75%.
+Home Depot’s dividend payout ratio is currently 46.71%.

-Home Depot announced that its Board of Directors has approved a stock repurchase plan on Thursday, August 18th that allows the company to buyback $15.00 billion in shares.
-This buyback authorization allows the home improvement retailer to reacquire up to 4.5% of its stock through open market purchases.
-Stock buyback plans are generally a sign that the company’s board believes its stock is undervalued.
+Home Depot declared that its board has initiated a stock buyback plan on Thursday, August 18th that allows the company to buyback $15.00 billion in shares.
+This buyback authorization allows the home improvement retailer to reacquire up to 4.5% of its shares through open market purchases.
+Shares buyback plans are typically a sign that the company’s board believes its shares are undervalued.

 Home Depot Company Profile